Al Carmichael: Professional career

 Carmichael played for the Green Bay Packers of the National Football League between 1953 and 1958; then he was with the Denver Broncos of the American Football League in 1960 and 1961.
 He twice led pro football in kick off return yards.
 He scored the first touchdown in American Football League history, a 59-yard pass reception from Frank Tripucka for the Broncos against the Boston Patriots on September 9, 1960.
 He also has the tenth longest play in NFL history, a 106-yard kick off return for touchdown, at the time an NFL record held until 2007.
 When he retired, Carmichael was the NFL's all-time leader in kickoff return yardage.

 Following his playing career, Carmichael was inducted into the Green Bay Packers, Santa Ana College, All-Services and Orange County Halls of Fame.

 Stunt double

 Carmichael was a stuntman in more than 50 films, including Jim Thorpe – All-American (1951) for Burt Lancaster (1951), Saturday's Hero (1951), All-American (1953), Pork Chop Hill (1959), It Started with a Kiss (1959), The Big Operator, Elmer Gantry (1960), one of the doubles for Kirk Douglas in Spartacus (1960), Birdman of Alcatraz (1962), Son of Flubber (1962), How the West was Won (1962), and the TV show Rawhide.

 Family

 Carmichael married Jan and they had three children Chris, Pam, and Stacy.
 He lived in Orange County working in the pool-cleaning and automobile businesses before moving to Palm Desert to sell real estate in 1984.
+After Jan died, Al married Barbara Durkee.
+Al died on September 7, 2019, in Palm Desert, California.
+At the time of his death, Al was survived by his wife, Barbara Durkee; two daughters, Pam and Stacy, from his marriage to Jan Carmichael; and two stepsons, Darin and Bruce Durkee.